yarisvt/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/move-policies-between-environments.md

 #### Policy IDs in the Dashboard

 After migrating a Policy from one environment to another, it is important to note that the **displayed** Policy ID is not going to match.  **That is okay**.
-It happens because the Dashboard displays the public `_id`, but the `id` is the important part.
+It happens because the Dashboard displays the [`BSON ObjectId`](https://docs.mongodb.com/manual/reference/glossary/#term-id), which is the `_id` field, but the `id` is the important part.

 **For example:**

-Before
+Policies in source env
 ![Policy ID Before](/docs/img/2.10/policy_id_before.png)

-After
+Policies in target env after migration
 ![Policy ID After](/docs/img/2.10/policy_id_after.png)

+Notice that the IDs appear to be different.
+These are the BSON IDs and are expected to be different.
+But if we look for the underlying GUID `id`, you can see it's been mapped properly in the target environment.

 ```
 $ curl dash-host-source/api/portal/policies/